moq-wg/moq-transport/draft-lcurley-warp.md

 * MUST be in decode order.
 This means an increasing DTS.
 * MAY contain any number of frames/samples.
 * MAY have gaps between frames/samples.
 * MAY overlap with other segments.
-This means interleaved timestamps.
+This means timestamps may be interleaved between segments.
 * MAY reference frames in other segments, but only if listed as a dependency.

 Segments are encoded using fragmented MP4 {{ISOBMFF}}.